erlinh/browserRAG/README.md

 - 🔒 **Privacy-Focused**: All data processing happens in your browser.
 Your documents never leave your device.
 - 📄 **Document Support**: Upload and process PDF and CSV files.
-- 🔍 **Vector Search**: Uses ChromaDB for efficient similarity search.
+- 🔍 **Vector Search**: Uses localStorage-based vector store for efficient similarity search.
 - 🧠 **Multiple AI Providers**:
   - **Browser** (Transformers.js) - Run models directly in browser with WebGPU
   - **LMStudio** - Connect to your local LMStudio server